-What is Dolmen and who built it?
-There were various hypotheses on this subject, the winning one was that it was a megalithic tomb from prehistoric times (between 2000 – 3000 BC), it was established based on the study of numerous dolmens in which human remains were often found arranged in a way that indicated a burial.
+So, there were various hypotheses on this subject.
+The winning one was that it was a megalithic tomb from prehistoric times (between 2000 – 3000 BC).
+It was established based on the study of numerous dolmens, where Human remains were often found arranged in a way that indicated a burial.

 Location of Haroldstown Dolmen: